 I’d recommend going there with your own car.
 While technically, it is possible to get a taxi from KLIA, the city centre or the nearest train station, getting out of there is tricky.
 The property’s remote location is also the main reason why most of their guests are locals.

 FYI, the property area is gated and the caretaker Kak Liz lives on the villa grounds; Dave assured us that the area is calm, secure with no reported incidents.

 I’d note that this beautiful place comes with a price tag.
 Since the value for money is a very personal measurement, I’ll leave it up to you to determine its worth.

-Booking Villa Kuang
+Booking your stay at Villa Kuang

 Address: Lorong Orkid, Kuang, Sungai Buloh, 47000 Kuala Lumpur